 So today, when I walked along the cliff top, I saw butterflies, as they danced across the sky in beautiful harmony.
 I saw butterflies because I've allowed some space and at least for today, a little calm into my life.
 There is a feeling of a little certainty in our routines as we settle into our personal version of lock-down.

 But I am well aware that this moment of space and peace could be shattered at any moment with more bad news, so it's to be treasured.

 Sadly this isn't going away anytime soon, and the world may not be quite the same for some while.

-We all need to take care of ourselves, and that way we can help take care of other.
-Please follow the advice to stay home and save lives.
-It's not that difficult to do.
+We all need to take care of ourselves, and that way we can help take care of others.